-Blaze Pizza (ranked number 23) offers a Gluten Free Crust.
+Blaze Pizza (ranked number 15) offers Gluten Free Crusts in both Cauliflower and Keto varieties.
 Select Gluten Free dough (additional charge) when you build your pizza.
 For details visit: Blaze Pizza.

 California Pizza Kitchen (6) says they can prepare any of their pizzas on a gluten-free crust.
-CPK also offers the following four pizzas that can be prepared using gluten-free ingredients and the strict procedures certified by the GIG: The Original BBQ Chicken Pizza, Pepperoni, Mushroom Pepperoni Sausage and Margherita.
+CPK also offers the following five pizzas that can be prepared using gluten-free ingredients and the strict procedures certified by the GIG: The Original BBQ Chicken Pizza, Pepperoni, Mushroom Pepperoni Sausage, Traditional Cheese and Margherita.
 For more details, visit CPK's Gluten-Free Pizza menu.

-Domino's (Number 2 ranking) offers a Gluten Free Crust that contains no wheat, rye or barley and has a gluten content of less than 20 ppm.
-Domino’s currently only offers their Gluten Free Crust in a small size.
+Domino's (Number 1!) offers a Gluten Free Crust that contains no wheat, rye or barley and has a gluten content of less than 20 ppm.
+They currently only offer their Gluten Free Crust in a small size.
 You can select Gluten-Free crust when you start your pizza order.
 For an FAQ and more details about how Domino's prepares their Gluten Free Crust, visit Domino's gluten-free pizza website.